 With the prioritisation of fire safety at the forefront of the construction industry, the new regulations are expected to increase and be extended to other high-risk buildings in the future.

 The MHCLG has also reviewed and republished Approved Document B with more clarity in how firms are meeting the fire safety requirements of the building regulations.
 This applies to both new and old buildings to ensure they are meeting modern safety requirements.

 Alongside this, there have been two further challenges introduced with the introduction of the Joint Competency Authority (JCA) and statuary gateways.
-The introduction of the JCA is likely going to reduce the design flexibility which firms currently have and consequently increase approval costs.
+The introduction of the JCA is likely going to reduce the design flexibility that firms currently have and consequently increase approval costs.

 The introduction of statutory gateways is likely going to increase the duration of a project resulting in an increase in operational costs.
 However, questions will be raised as a result of these gateways including; will it be possible to sufficiently complete the design before starting construction?
 Will it be possible to get a safety certificate for timely occupation?

 Finally, the government are introducing new regulations and the methods of enforcing them on an ongoing basis.
 As recently as November 2020 new legislation has been drafted, demonstrating the importance of understanding the transforming industry and complying to it’s changing regulations.